-10 DAY VISITS, RESIDENTIAL VISITS AND SPORTING ACTIVITIES
+11 DAY VISITS, RESIDENTIAL VISITS AND SPORTING ACTIVITIES

-- The school will actively support pupils with medical conditions to participate in school trips and visits or in sporting activities; - The school will make reasonable adjustments for the inclusion of pupils in such activities; - Some children may need to take precautionary measures before or during exercise, and may need access, for example, to asthma inhalers.
-Staff supervising sporting activities will be made aware of relevant medical conditions, and will consider the need for a risk assessment to be made. - The school will consider the reasonable adjustments that can be made to enable pupils with medical needs to participate fully and safely in visits.
-These arrangements will be included in the risk assessment for the event. - One member of staff accompanying the visit will be asked to take on the lead role for administering medicines or healthcare procedures.
-Individual Healthcare Plans, medicines, equipment and consent forms will be taken on school visits. - Medicines are administered and witnessed and recorded on a copy of Templates D or E. This form is added to the file on return from the visit.
+The school will actively support pupils with medical conditions to participate in school trips and visits or in sporting activities;

+The school will make reasonable adjustments for the inclusion of pupils in such activities;

+Some children may need to take precautionary measures before or during exercise, and may need access, for example, to asthma inhalers.
+Staff supervising sporting activities will be made aware of relevant medical conditions, and will consider the need for a risk assessment to be made.
+The school will consider the reasonable adjustments that can be made to enable pupils with medical needs to participate fully and safely in visits.
+These arrangements will be included in the risk assessment for the event.

+One member of staff accompanying the visit will be asked to take on the lead role for administering medicines or healthcare procedures.
+Individual Healthcare Plans, medicines, equipment and consent forms will be taken on school visits.

+Medicines are administered and witnessed and recorded in a folder in the medical room (Appendix D).
+This form is added to the file on return from the visit.

-11 SCHOOL'S ARRANGEMENTS FOR COMMON CONDITIONS
+12 SCHOOL'S ARRANGEMENTS FOR COMMON CONDITIONS

-11.1 Asthma
+12.1 Asthma

-- An inventory of all pupils with asthma will be compiled; - An Individual Healthcare Plan will be developed; - All staff will be trained annually to recognised the symptoms of an asthma attack and know how to respond in an emergency following the guidance in Templates O and P;

-Reliever inhalers are held in the red bag in the classroom, taken on school tips and outside for fire drills.
-A record is kept when a child uses them and recorded by the member of staff.
-Records kept in red bag in each class.

-- An emergency salbutamol inhaler is kept in the medical room in an unlocked cupboard. - Emergency salbutamol inhalers will only be given to pupils previously diagnosed with asthma whose reliever inhaler is not in school or whose inhaler has run out, who are on the register and whose parents have signed the consent form; - All staff will know how and when to use the emergency salbutamol inhaler

-- Parents will be asked to sign Template L giving permission to administer an emergency dose(s); - Parents will be informed of any emergency dosages given using Template M.
+- An inventory of all pupils with asthma is compiled at the beginning of the academic year, and updated as necessary. - An Individual Healthcare Plan is developed at the beginning of the academic year, and updated as necessary. - All staff will be trained annually to recognise the symptoms of an asthma attack and know how to respond in an emergency following the guidance in Appendices E and F. - All prescribed inhalers are kept in red bags in the classrooms and are easily accessible.
+Where parents have stated in the Individual Healthcare Plan, that their child can self-administer, staff should always supervise.
+In all cases of administration of a prescribed inhaler, staff are to make a record of administration in the green healthcare pack located in each classroom. - Emergency salbutamol inhalers and spacers are kept in the unlocked cupboard in the medical room. - Emergency salbutamol inhalers will only be given to pupils previously diagnosed with asthma whose reliever inhaler is not in school or whose inhaler has run out, who are on the register and whose parents have signed the consent form. - All staff will know how and when to use the emergency salbutamol inhaler. - Parents will be asked to sign Appendix J giving permission to administer an emergency dose(s). - Parents will be informed of any emergency doses given using Appendix K.

-11.2 Anaphylaxis (Severe Allergic Reaction)
+12.2 Anaphylaxis (Severe Allergic Reaction)